 Satisfactory academic progress is checked every term after all grades have been posted.
-Aid for future terms awarded before the end of a term is subject to a satisfactory academic progress determination that includes all terms.
+Eligibility for future term award offers is dependent upon Satisfactory Academic Progress having been maintained throughout all previous terms.

 Quantitative Criteria: Attempted vs. Successfully Completed

 All ASUMH students must successfully complete at least 67% of all hours attempted.
 Attempted hours include all hours attempted during every term of enrollment at ASUMH and hours accepted in transfer.
 Hours accepted in transfer by ASUMH are included as attempted and successfully completed hours.